Chinquapin Organic Gardens Plot Regulations: 2018

 2. Fees.
-Rental permit fees are subject to the provisions of the City of Alexandria’s Resource Allocation and Cost Recovery Policy and are subject to change annually by the City.
-For the 2017 gardening season, the Rental Permit Fees are:
+Rental permit fees are subject to the provisions of the City of Alexandria’s Resource Allocation and Cost Recovery Policy, are subject to change annually, and are guided by the Community Garden PARKnership Agreement signed by each garden’s Volunteer Advisory Board.

 3. City Resident Priority.
-City residents will be given preference over non-residents with regard to the rental and assignment of garden plots.
+City residents will be given priority with regard to the rental and assignment of garden plots.
 Non-residents (including those who have rented plots in the past) may not rent a plot until all City residents, including those renewing plot rentals and those on the Waiting List, have been given the opportunity to do so.
 Current non-resident Gardeners who have rented plots as non-residents continuously for five (5) or more years are exempt from this requirement and may continue to request to rent a plot if they comply with all other guidelines and remain in good standing.

 All Gardeners must provide the City with their current mailing address, physical (residence) address, e-mail address, and phone number on the application form.
-The City is not responsible for renewal invitations that are not delivered due to incorrect or out-of-date contact information, or that are not responded to by the announced deadlines.
+The City is not responsible for renewal invitations that are not received due to incorrect or out-of-date contact information, or that are not responded to by the announced deadlines.
 Gardeners should contact the City Representative if they have any questions about the plot rental/renewal process or the timing of communications.

 7. Appearance and Access.
 The Community Garden is public parkland.
 The garden must be kept clean and reasonably free from weeds and other unsightly debris.
 Weeds taller than twelve (12) inches in the plots are a violation of City Code Section 5-9-2.
 Each Gardener is responsible not only for maintaining the appearance of his/her plot, but also for keeping the paths on all sides of the plot well-groomed and free of weeds (growing or pulled), stakes, rocks, tools, or other materials.
 Storage of any materials or trash on the paths is not permitted.
 Gardeners must keep plants contained within the plot boundaries and may not block paths, from underfoot to overhead, with plants or other materials that might impede access to other gardens in any way.

-9. Plot Monitoring and Violations.
+10. Plot Monitoring and Violations.
 Plot monitoring for compliance with the Regulations by volunteer Gardeners and the City will occur periodically throughout the season.

-At Chinquapin Gardens, plot monitoring by volunteers organized by the Advisory Board and the City will occur five (5) times during the season, approximately as follows:
+Plot monitoring by volunteers organized by the Advisory Board and the City will occur five (5) times during the season, approximately as follows:

 • End of April